What is a Field Service Supervisor?

 From a driller's perspective, it will ultimately help ensure that the drill pipe you are using is still fit for purpose and could potentially reduce impact to operational time as a result of an inspection failure.
 Once these standards are implemented, any drill pipe that is found to be within specification will need to be re-certified if it is removed from the hole.

-Once the well begins producing, the drill pipe and other components must be removed from the well bore to prevent damage to production equipment and reduce risks of safety hazards such as fires and explosions.
+Post-Production Requirements: Once the well begins producing, the drill pipe and other components must be removed from the well bore.
+This prevents damage to production equipment and reduces risks of safety hazards, such as fires and explosions.

 The consequences could range from faulty equipment and/or poor production rates to catastrophic blowouts.
 The time when the most wear occurs on drill pipe is during its use for fracturing operations.
 If a faulty pipe is used, it can fail in very little time after installation due to high stresses at the fracture face where the pressure of the fluid pumped down through the well bore exceeds 15,000 psi (normal operating pressures range from 5000 to 10,000 psi).